opensafely/documentation/docs/how-to-get-help.md

 ## Q&A forum

-If you're outside the co-pilot programme, or you're just trying out OpenSAFELY, then your first port of call should be to ask your question in the [Q&A forum][].
+If you're outside the co-pilot programme, then your first port of call should be to ask your question in the [Q&A forum][].
 Before asking your question,
 please search the [Q&A forum][] and the OpenSAFELY documentation,